Nayem-Ahmed/car-doctor-client/README.md

 - JWT for authentication
 - ... (add any other technologies you used)

-## Installation
-Provide step-by-step instructions on how to set up the project locally.

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Install dependencies: `npm install`.
-4. Start the development server: `npm start`.

 ## Usage
 Explain how users can use your application.
 Provide any necessary information, usage examples, or screenshots.